-The secret to fluffy scrambled eggs is cooking them patiently over medium-low heat and stirring constantly.
+- Cook them patiently over medium-low heat and stir constantly.
 You want the eggs to be yellow, creamy and moist, not dry and browned.

-There’s no milk in these scrambled eggs, and it’s not needed.
-The creaminess and lightness are achieved by mixing them well, and then cooking patiently, stirring constantly.
+There’s no milk in this recipe, and it’s not needed.
+As a matter of fact, adding milk will only dilute the flavor of the eggs and detract from their creaminess.
+The creaminess and lightness are achieved by whisking the eggs well and then cooking them patiently, stirring constantly.

-How dry you want you scrambled eggs is up to you.
-“Perfect” scrambled eggs should be just set – not wet, but a little moist.
-But many people prefer their eggs just a bit overcooked, and that’s fine, as long as they’re not completely dry and browned.
+How dry you want your fluffy scrambled eggs is up to you.
+“Perfect” eggs should be just set – not wet, but a little moist.
+But many people prefer their eggs just a bit overcooked.
+That’s fine, as long as they’re not completely dry and browned.

-As for the fat used in cooking, butter is a classic of course, but I really like cooking eggs in duck fat (I get it at Whole Foods).
+Butter is a classic, of course.
+But I really like cooking eggs in duck fat (I get it at Whole Foods).
 It’s delightfully flavorful.
-When using duck fat you never have to worry about your scrambled eggs being bland.
+When using duck fat you never have to worry about your fluffy scrambled eggs ending up bland.